deomsh/FATINFO.G4B/README.md

 Example:  FATINFO.G4B --start=1929 (cd)</code></pre>

 ### HISTORY
+Version 0.7
+New: with --hex always pager on during operation (set to original status afterwards)
+New: display of First Root Cluster on FAT32
+New: recognition of standard FAT/ FAT32 PBR-bootcodes: MSDOS 3.3, MSDOS 4.0, MSDOS 5.0, MSDOS 7.0
+     MSDOS 7.1, Windows 2k/XP, Windows Vista, Windows 7, Windows 8, Windows 10, FREEDOS, ReactOS, GRUB
+New: use of image file names containg spaces or '='
+New: echo of Filesys: 'offset' shown for CDROM if PBR is not on 2k-sectorborder
+Bugfix: last sector on volume not always tested on (rd)
+Bugfix: with switch /T for (rd) and total sector test
+Bugfix: not compatible with partitions >= ~256GB
+Bugfix: set echo of rd-Blocklist to REAL number of sectors in ram-disk
+Bugfix: no export of VARS with /V (result only)
+Bugfix: with switch /T 'number of hidden sectors is not correct' with hd-Blocklist starting at hidden number of sectors
+Bugfix: handling of FILE with incomplete FAT
+Bugfix: bad echo if FAT32 backupsector=0 (no backupsector)

 Version 0.6.1
 New: number of Root Directory Entries must MUST fit in whole number of sectors, or FAT-file system will be rejected as not valid
 Bugfix: --skip=xxxxx bytes not working WITH FILE